gxli/DecompositionUMAP/ReadMe.rst

 Functionality
 -------------

-*   **Flexible API with Explicit Modes**: Provides a high-level API that supports single datasets, batch processing, multi-channel data, and pre-computed decompositions.
+*   **Flexible API with Explicit Modes**: Provides a high-level API that supports single datasets, single dataset with use-supplied decomposition function and pre-computed decompositions.
 *   **Powerful Decomposition Techniques**: Includes interfaces for methods like Constrained Diffusion Decomposition (CDD) and Empirical Mode Decomposition (EMD).
 *   **Full UMAP Control**: Allows for complete control over the UMAP algorithm's parameters via convenience arguments and a flexible dictionary (`umap_params`).
 *   **Support for Custom Functions**: Users can supply their own decomposition functions for maximum extensibility.